-The main didactive point in learning the diagnostic strategies is to try to localize the fault by as few test vectors (combinational approach) or by as few measurements (sequential approach) as possible.
-A competition between students can be carried out which makes the "play" with the applet even more exciting.
+The main didactive point in learning the both diagnostic strategies is to try to localize the fault by as few test vectors (in the combinational approach) or by as few measurements (in the case of sequential approach) as possible.
+In this task a competition between students can be carried out which makes the "play" with the applet even more exciting.